 Partnering with Schools and Communities

 Since 1995 Community Works Institute has supported a wide variety of schools, regional programs and organizations.
 Our events, resources and publications have supported educators from across the US, Canada, and around the world.
 We provide local on site consulting services, in-services, and trainings each year across the U.S. and internationally.
-Our fee schedule is available on request info l schools & organizations supported by CWI
+Our schedule of program fees is available on request l testimonials

 A Thank You to Our Educator Contributors

 We would like to thank the many students, teachers and educational organizations who continue to thoughtfully share their work with us through our publications and this web site.

 A special thanks for design and illustration support to Mary Azarian, and Dede Cummings.